zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-merge-update-expression.md

 ---
 Name: Ignore OnMergeUpdate Expression
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # Ignore OnMergeUpdate Expression

 ## Description

-The `IgnoreOnMergeUpdateExpression` allows you to ignore some columns when the `BulkMerge` method executes the `update` statement and these columns will only be used in `insert` statement.
+The `IgnoreOnMergeUpdateExpression` allows you to ignore some columns when the `BulkMerge` method executes the `update` statement, and these columns will only be used in the `insert` statement.

 The following example ignores the `Name` and `IsActive` properties while updating the records and will be considered during insertion.